Career Coaches are available throughout your application process. Have questions or need advice? Just ask.

 - Review the program offerings.

 - Unsure which program you would like to pursue?
 We can help!
-Connect with an advisor, visit the Welcome Center, or call 608-785-9553 for additional guidance.
+Connect with a Career Coach, visit the Welcome Center, or call 608-785-9553 for additional guidance.

 - High school students – connect with a High School Career Coach right at your school!

 - Military connected students - connect with the Veteran Military Center at Western

 - Already a student and thinking about changing your program?
-Meet with an advisor or call 608-785-9553.
+Meet with a College Advisor or call 608-785-9553.

 Step 2: Complete Your Application

-- Complete an application for an associate’s degree, technical diploma, or certificate online with a $30 nonrefundable application fee.
-You may pay your application fee with a check, money order, or credit card.
-Apply online now or download printable application.
+- A $30 nonrefundable application fee is required to complete the application for associate’s degree, technical diploma, or certificate programs.
+You may pay your application fee online with an electronic check or credit card.
+Apply now or download a printable application to pay with cash.

 Step 3: Submit Transcripts